-Say the word ‘Ladybower’ to anyone over 50 from Yorkshire or Derbyshire and they’ll tell you enthusiastically that this is where the 1955 classic Dam Busters was filmed.
+Kicking off this roundup of the best things to do in the Peak District is the Ladybower Reservoir.
+Mention ‘Ladybower’ to anyone over 50 from Yorkshire or Derbyshire and they’ll tell you enthusiastically that this is where the 1955 classic Dam Busters was filmed.
 If you’re a fan of the film then it’s an obvious choice for a visit, but there’s a good reason it was used as a location — it’s incredibly impressive and beautiful.
 You don’t have to walk far to appreciate the reservoir properly, as a stroll across the bridge lets you look down into the deep water.
 At the bottom lies the remains of a village, which was flooded in the 1940s.
 When the water levels drop, the village becomes visible.

 After a good look at the reservoir, you can head up into the hills through a walking trail that is stunning in the warmer months.
 Grab an ice-cream from one of the trucks parked around the reservoir and then some traditional northern cuisine at Ladybower Inn, just half a mile away.
 If you’re looking to stay in the area overnight then The Yorkshire Bridge Inn offers a peaceful night’s sleep in idyllic surroundings.

-Bakewell is the birthplace of the delicious Bakewell Tart, but that’s not the only reason to visit this lovely village.
+Second on our list of Peak District places to visit is Bakewell – the birthplace of the delicious Bakewell Tart, but far from the only reason to visit this lovely village.
 Bakewell Old House is an intriguing little museum where you can marvel at the old stonework of the building and view artefacts from the village’s history.
 The staff will be more than happy to speak with you about Bakewell.
 All Saints Church sits just behind the Old House and it’s a historical gem not to be missed.

 The whole village is picturesque, so it’s worth exploring.
 And when you need a pick-me-up, head to one of the little cafés for a proper Bakewell Tart.
 The Bakewell Tart Shop serves an excellent tart, but don’t expect it to taste like the shop-bought kind — they’re far better in Bakewell.
 The Rutland Arms Hotel in Bakewell is great place to stay and they offer the kind of traditional pub fare that’s perfect after a day out in the Peaks.